DCF Dependency Cases Require a Good Family Lawyer, Patience and Persistence

 About three months after the birth of his son, Jimmy decided to move back to his home state of Texas.
 He and Nikki agreed that he would visit his son about once per month and that he would send her child support every other week.
 However, he was never officially recognized as having the paternity of his child in a family law court.
 Therefore, Jimmy had not actually acquired any legally enforceable rights to for time sharing custody of his son.

 Nikki Faces Drug-Related Charges and DCF Places the Child With His Maternal Grandmother

 Unfortunately, Nikki found herself facing drug-related charges shortly after Jimmy relocated to Texas.
 The Department of Children and Families (DCF) intervened immediately and placed young Benjamin in the custody of Nikki’s mother, Karen.
 Nikki, at the advice of the DCF regional counsel, consented to a case plan and was awarded weekly visitation with her son at the maternal grandmother’s home.

 With No Legal Status as Father, Jimmy Experienced Many Delays Getting Reunited With His Son

 Since Jimmy's paternity rights had not been legally established, he did not even become aware of what was happening until several weeks after his son was placed with his grandmother Karen.

 Then Jimmy traveled back to Florida to attend the next judicial review hearing.
 There, the dependency judge ordered him to take a DNA test to confirm his paternity of Benjamin, even though Nikki conceded that he was the father.
 Thus, until a positive test result was filed with the dependency court, Jimmy could not even see his son.
 Frustrated with these delays, he hired me as his DCF family lawyer.

-After I helped Jimmy schedule a DNA test, my firm filed the positive results with the clerk and the Court recognized him as the father and allowed him to participate in the proceedings.
+After I helped Jimmy schedule a DNA test, my firm filed the positive results with the Clerk of the Court and the judge recognized him as the father and allowed him to participate in the proceedings.
 Meanwhile, Nikki had been released from jail on a bond, but had not even begun performing her agreed-to case plan tasks.